MKuranowski/AdventOfCode2022/readme.md

 Day-specific notes:
 - Input format for day 5 has been turned sideways, for easier parsing.
-- Day 15 doesn't parse input; it's hardcoded in the program.
 - Day 16 was completely fucked up.
 Especially for part B, which is a brute force in order of 2**16, I needed the code to run as fast as possible.
     That's why it's written in Rust, while a small part (graph "compression") is written in TS.